FrancescoSaverioZuppichini/search-all/docs/BLOG.md

         )
 ```

 Note that a better solution would have been using [torch Dataset + Dataloader](https://pytorch.org/tutorials/recipes/recipes/loading_data_recipe.html).
+We were lazy here.

 ## Storing data into the Vector Database

 After we have obtained our embeddings, is time to load them into deep lake vector db.
 You can learn more about deep lake on the [official code documentation](https://docs.deeplake.ai/en/latest/).

-To start, we need to define a vector db
+To start, we need to define the vector db

 ```python
 import deeplake